 Limitations.
 Section 162(m) places limits on the deductibility for federal income tax purposes of compensation paid to certain of Cyclacel's executive officers.
 In order to preserve Cyclacel's ability to deduct the compensation income associated with options granted to such persons, the 2006 Plan provides that no employee may be granted, in any fiscal year of Cyclacel, (1) options to purchase more than 150,000 shares of Cyclacel's Common Stock, (2) stock appreciation rights covering more than 150,000 shares, (3) restricted stock and restricted stock units covering more than 75,000 shares in the aggregate, and (4) performance shares and performance units covering more than 75,000 shares in the aggregate.
-Notwithstanding this limit, however, in connection with such individual's initial employment with Cyclacel, he or she may be granted (1) options to purchase an additional 125,000 shares of Cyclacel's Common Stock, (2) stock appreciation rights covering an additional 125,000 shares, (3) restricted stock and restricted stock and restricted stock units covering an additional 50,000 shares in the aggregate, and (4) performance shares and performance shares and performance units covering an additional 125,000 shares, in the aggregate, and (4) performance shares and performance units covering an additional 50,000 shares in the aggregate.
+Notwithstanding this limit, however, in connection with such individual's initial employment with Cyclacel, he or she may be granted (1) options to purchase an additional 125,000 shares of Cyclacel's Common Stock, (2) stock appreciation rights covering an additional 125,000 shares, (3) restricted stock and restricted stock units covering an additional 50,000 shares in the aggregate, and (4) performance shares and performance units covering an additional 50,000 shares in the aggregate.